HollowMan6/02239-Data-Security/Report-access-control.md

 <!-- > (max 2 page)
 > This section documents the reflections and discussions of the final task. -->

 In contrast to the role-based access control (RBAC) mechanism, we posit that the access control list (ACL) mechanism provides greater flexibility for organizations with less pronounced hierarchies.
 The ACL allows administrators to finely define the permissibility of each operation for specific users, making it suitable for smaller organizations with manageable effort requirements.
 Conversely, RBAC governs operation permissions collectively, making ACL a favorable choice for organizations desiring fine-grained access control.
-For minor adjustments, such as permitting Erica to perform a restart operation, the admin only needs to modify the corresponding ACL table value from 0 to 1.
+For minor adjustments, such as permitting E to perform a restart operation, the admin only needs to modify the corresponding ACL table value from 0 to 1.
 If RBAC is employed, the admin must create a new role for this change, potentially leading to role redundancy and management challenges.
 If frequent fine-grained permission changes occur, RBAC may prove more cumbersome to handle.

 This advantage is particularly evident in systems with fewer users, such as startups with around 20 employees and limited resources.
 In such dynamic environments where employee roles are fluid, an ACL system offers superior adaptability.